The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Theory

 This is a comparison between a cosmology with massless neutrinos and massive neutrinos, where $P_{m}$ is the linear matter power spectrum considering the total matter and $f_\nu = \Omega_\nu/\Omega_m$.
-At non-linear scales this suppression has been shown to be even stronger, with a maximum around $k\sim 1 \,h\,\mathrm{Mpc}^{-1}$, followed by a turn-around which results in a spoon-like shape of the matter power spectrum ratio \citep{Hannestad2020}.
+At non-linear scales, this suppression is known to be even stronger, with a maximum around $k\sim 1 \,h\,\mathrm{Mpc}^{-1}$, followed by a turn-around which results in a spoon-like shape of the matter power spectrum ratio \citep{Hannestad2020}.

 The presence of massive neutrinos results in observable features in the LSS and CMB \citep{Will2014}, which makes it possible to obtain an upper bound on the sum of the neutrino masses through cosmological observations.
-Recently, \cite{Valentino2021} found $\sum m_\nu \lesssim 0.09\,\mathrm{eV}$ at a $95\%$ confidence level by analysing a combination of data sets.
+Recently, \cite{Valentino2021} find $\sum m_\nu \lesssim 0.09\,\mathrm{eV}$ at a $95\%$ confidence level by analysing a combination of data sets.
 This puts pressure on the IH, which might further be confirmed by the \euclid{} space mission \citep{Laureijs2011}.
-It should however be noted that although cosmology can provide a tighter upper bound on the sum of the neutrinos masses than current particle physics experiments, the analysis depends on the choice of a cosmological model.
+It should, however, be noted that although cosmology can provide a tighter upper bound on the sum of the neutrinos masses than current particle physics experiments, the analysis depends on the choice of a cosmological model.

-\subsection{$f(R)$ modified gravity}
+\subsection{$f(R)$-modified gravity}

-In the concordance \LCDM{} model we have the general theory of relativity (GR) with the Einstein-Hilbert action
+In the concordance \LCDM{} model, we have the general theory of relativity (GR) with the Einstein-Hilbert action

 where $R$ is the Ricci scalar and $g$ is the determinant of the metric tensor, $g_{\mu\nu}$.
-To derive the Einstein field equations we also need to insert the Lagrangian density of matter, $\mathscr{L}_m$, which describes the matter in the theory,
+To derive the Einstein field equations, we also need to insert the Lagrangian density of matter, $\mathscr{L}_m$, which describes the matter in the theory,

-In $f(R)$ modified gravity theories the Einstein-Hilbert action is modified by adding a function depending on the Ricci scalar,
+In \fofr-modified gravity theories, the Einstein-Hilbert action is modified by adding a function depending on the Ricci scalar,

-For the specific case of Hu-Sawicki \fofr{} modified gravity we have
+For the specific case of Hu-Sawicki \fofr{}-modified gravity, we have

-where $m^2=H_0^2\Omega_m$ and $c_1$, $c_2$ and $n$ are constant, dimensionless, non-negative parameters that describe the model \citep{Hu2007}.
-Requiring that the model gives dark energy in the form of a cosmological constant these three parameters can be reduced to two, $n$ and $f_{R0}$, where
+where $m^2=H_0^2\Omega_m$ and $c_1$, $c_2$, and $n$ are constant, dimensionless, non-negative parameters that describe the model \citep{Hu2007}.
+Requiring that the model gives dark energy in the form of a cosmological constant, these three parameters can be reduced to two, $n$ and $f_{R0}$, where